Best Crypto Cards in Costa Rica (2026)

 Heredia/San Pedro (university belt): Rent CRC 250,000-500,000/month.
 Near UCR (Universidad de Costa Rica) and UNA.
 Mall Oxigeno, Mall San Pedro.
 Card acceptance at chains and malls, but sodas (local eateries, CRC 3,000-5,000 for a casado) and ferias prefer cash.

 Manuel Antonio/Quepos (Pacific coast): Rent CRC 400,000-1,200,000/month (tourist premium).
-Virtually all tourist-facing businesses accept cards and often price in USD.
-Restaurants, hotels, and tour operators have near-universal Visa/Mastercard acceptance.
+Nearly all tourist-facing businesses accept cards and often price in USD.
+Restaurants, hotels, and tour operators have strong Visa/Mastercard acceptance.
 This is where the dual-currency economy is most visible.

 Tamarindo/Nosara (Guanacaste): Rent CRC 500,000-1,500,000/month.
 Beach towns with heavy expat/digital nomad populations.
 USD pricing is standard.
 Card acceptance excellent at restaurants, surf shops, yoga studios.
 These towns have higher crypto adoption than San Jose due to the nomad demographic.